Collection Development Policy

 Selection and Weeding of Materials

-1. Materials are selected to support the Library’s Mission Statement to “educate, inform, enlighten, enrich and entertain.”
+1. Materials are selected to support the Library’s Mission Statement to “strengthen our communities by connecting people with ideas, information and innovative services.”

 2. The First Amendment to the United States Constitution protects the freedom to read.
 It is essential to our democracy and will be upheld in the selection and access to all library materials.
 Further, the Library will uphold the freedom to read principles contained in the statements of the American Library Association.
-Examples of these include the Library Bill of Rights and the Intellectual Freedom Statement: An Interpretation of the Library Bill of Rights.
+Examples of these include the Library Bill of Rights (Appendix I) and the Freedom to Read Statement ( (see Library’s files).

 3. Forms of expression that are unprotected by the First Amendment will not be included in the collection.
 All materials selected under this policy are considered constitutionally protected until such time as any item, taken individually, is determined by judicial action in courts of jurisdiction to be unprotected and after all appeals have been exhausted.